female financial advisor talking to couple image

 Asking questions with “leading language” may make clients feel uncomfortable and lack confidence in your objectivity.
 While clients want to know their personal values and plans are heard, it’s best to remain neutral, avoiding overtly positive or negative language.

-Here are a couple of examples of questions with leading language and how to reframe them in a more objective way for clients:
+Here are some examples of questions with leading language and how to reframe them in a more objective way for clients:

 • Instead of asking: Wouldn’t it be great if you could retire in five years?